If you're looking for how to cook lentils, you've come to the right place. Learn all about lentils and how to cook them in the Instant Pot.

 The only downfall is that most grocery stores in America will only offer the common lentils mentioned above, unlike in other countries in the middle east, India and Asia where they offer all varieties due to their popularity.

-Canned lentils are fairly high in sodium, and typically you only get a limited selection of them, so it’s really good to learn how to make lentils at home.
+Canned lentils are fairly high in sodium, and typically you only get a limited selection of them, so it’s really good to learn how to cook lentils at home.

-- Sort through them and remove any stones or debris.
+- Sort through the lentils and remove any stones or debris.

 - Keep in an airtight container in your pantry.